matheusitl/debian-post-install-on-thinkpad-t480/README.md

 ## Configuring APT Sources

-To enable additional repositories for proprietary firmware and software, add `contrib non-free non-free-firmware` after `main` in your APT sources:
+To enable additional repositories for proprietary firmware and software, using a text editor, add `contrib non-free non-free-firmware` after `main` in your APT sources:

 ```shell
 sudo nano /etc/apt/sources.list